Final Destination 5: Home media

 Final Destination 5 was released on DVD and Blu-ray Disc on December 27, 2011.
 The Blu-ray Disc comes in two forms: the movie only edition and the Blu-ray Disc/DVD/UltraViolet edition.
 A Blu-ray 3D edition was released exclusively through Best Buy.
 The film was released in the UK on December 26, 2011; however, only the special edition Blu-ray Disc contained the 3D cut of the film.
 An UltraViolet copy was available in all formats.
+The film grossed $10.5 million in home sales.

 Before the film appeared in theaters, Fisher released a music video.
 Starring the main cast of Final Destination 5 and featuring Fisher's original song "New Romance", the video parodied the 1990s sitcom Saved by the Bell and included a clue to the plot of the film.
 Fisher, a fan of the show, and video director Dave Green watched every episode, and contemporary shows like Boy Meets World and Clarissa Explains It All.
 "We thought, 'Gosh wouldn't it be fun and subversive to have Final Destination-type deaths in this safe, [sitcom] world?'"
 Fisher, who plays a Zack Morris-type character, said.
 He joked, "I basically have always been looking for a way to dance with Kelly Kapowski my whole life".

 Reception

 Critical response

-Review aggregator Rotten Tomatoes reports that 62% of 137 critic reviews are positive, and the average rating is 5.9 out of 10.
+Review aggregator Rotten Tomatoes reports that 64% of 137 critic reviews are positive, and the average rating as 5.9 out of 10.
 The site's critical consensus reads, "It's still only for the gore-thirsty faithful, but Final Destination 5 represents a surprising return to form for the franchise."
 Metacritic, which assigns a weighted score, gives the film a score of 50 out of 100, based on 24 critics, indicating "mixed or average reviews".
-It is the highest-rated film of the franchise on both sites.
-Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
+It was the highest-rated film of the franchise on both sites before being overtaken by its successor.
+Audiences polled by CinemaScore gave the film an average grade of B+ on an A+ to F scale.

-Richard Roeper stated in his review "From the opening credits to the final kill this film displays a great use of 3-D." Todd Gilchrist of Boxoffice Magazine has declared the film in his review for being "the best 3D horror movie ever made."
+Richard Roeper stated in his review "From the opening credits to the final kill this film displays a great use of 3D."
+Todd Gilchrist of Boxoffice Magazine has declared the film in his review for being "the best 3D horror movie ever made."
 He described Final Destination 5 as "a clean, glossy thriller shot in native 3D (not post-conversion) that maximizes the technology without straining the audience's credulity or their constitutions."
 He also stated "Calling anything the 'best 3D horror film' has the ring of crowning the world's tallest midget, but Quale uses 3D almost shockingly well."
-In a review for Toronto.com, Linda Barnard has stated "this could be a case where the 3-D-shot movie is worth the extra few bucks to see".
+In a review for Toronto.com, Linda Barnard has stated "this could be a case where the 3D-shot movie is worth the extra few bucks to see".